evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Long_Range/_index.md

 ## Interior

-The interior of the Tesla Model 3 Long Range is minimalistic, featuring high-quality materials in several areas in place of hard plastic.
+The interior of the Tesla Model 3 Long Range is minimalistic, featuring high-quality materials in several areas instead of hard plastic.
 Additionally, it includes a traditional center console that separates the driver and passenger, providing convenient storage and functionality.
 You can choose between several interior designs.

 ### Seats